-The participating account surplus associated with the open sub-accounts is managed within the Company's capital management framework and with regard to regulatory requirements.
+The participating account surplus associated with the open sub-accounts is managed within the Company's capital management and enterprise risk management framework and with regard to regulatory requirements.
 Surplus is required for a number of purposes including to help ensure the Company can meet its obligations to participating policyholders, help ensure financial strength and stability of the Company, finance new business growth and acquisitions which may benefit the participating account, provide for transitions during periods of major change, and to avoid undue fluctuations in dividends; subject to items such as practical considerations and limits, legal and regulatory requirements, and industry practices.
-The surplus position is reviewed annually, having regard for the specific circumstances of the participating account.
-Based on the review, contributions to surplus may be adjusted by increasing or decreasing the dividend scale.